Arithmetic of Borcherds products: Introduction

 \section{Introduction}

-In the series of papers \cite{Bor95, Bor98, Bor:GKZ}, Borcherds introduced a family of meromorphic modular forms on orthogonal Shimura varieties, whose zeroes and poles are prescribed linear combinations of \emph{special divisors} arising from embeddings of smaller orthogonal Shimura varieties.
+In the series of papers \cite{Bor95, Bor98, Bor:GKZ}, Borcherds introduced a family of meromorphic modular forms on orthogonal Shimura varieties, whose zeroes and poles are prescribed linear combinations of special divisors arising from embeddings of smaller orthogonal Shimura varieties.
 These meromorphic modular forms are the Borcherds products of the title.

-Following the work of Kisin \cite{KisinJAMS} on integral models of general Hodge and abelian type Shimura varieties, the theory of integral models of orthogonal Shimura varieties and their special divisors was developed further in \cite{mp:spin,AGHMP-1,AGHMP-2}.
+After work of Kisin \cite{KisinJAMS} on integral models of general Hodge and abelian type Shimura varieties, the theory of integral models of orthogonal Shimura varieties and their special divisors was developed further in \cite{hor:thesis, hor:book} and \cite{mp:spin,AGHMP-1,AGHMP-2}.

 The goal of this paper is to combine the above theories to compute the divisor of a Borcherds product on the integral model of an orthogonal Shimura variety.
 We show that such a divisor is given as a prescribed linear combination of special divisors, exactly as in the generic fiber.